soph-lin/college-major-explorer/README.md

 ## About

 A simple front-end web tool that allows users to filter and explore academic majors offered by NYC colleges.
+You can use it at [college-major-explorer.sophli.in](https://college-major-explorer.sophli.in).

 Built with React, NextJS, Typescript, and Material UI.